 Music at Barton Hill Academy

-At Barton Hill Academy we have a specialist music teacher who teach all children in both KS1 and KS2.
+At Barton Hill Academy we have a specialist music teacher who teaches all children in both KS1 and KS2.
 All classes in KS1 and KS2 receive a 30 minute lesson once a week.

 Barton Hill Academy has a rich and diverse music curriculum, giving the children the opportunity to listen to a wide variety of music genres and styles, sing a huge array of songs ranging from traditional African songs to modern day hits, learn how to play a large selection of instruments, compose and improvise music and take part in extracurricular clubs and performances/workshops.